 Six New Research Grants to Build Theory and Evidence in our Focus Areas

-We are proud to announce six new grants to support research on reducing inequality in youth outcomes and improving the use of research evidence in decisions that affect young people.
+We are proud to announce six new research grants, including five to support studies on reducing inequality in youth outcomes and one to support a study on improving the use of research evidence.

-The online application for research grants is now open, and updated application guidelines are now available.
-The next deadline for letters of inquiry is January 10, 2018, 3:00 p.m.
-EST. Sign up for the Foundation’s mailing list to stay up-to-date on all funding opportunities and announcements.
+The next deadline to submit a letter of inquiry for a research grant in either of our focus areas will be in May 2020.
+Updated application guidelines are now available.
+Sign up for the Foundation’s mailing list to stay up-to-date on all funding opportunities and announcements.

 Research Grants: Reducing Inequality